top of page

 HOW ARE THE COURSES ASSESSED?

-To successfully complete the courses, each learner is required to pass a summative theory multiple-choice-question paper and a series of skill stations and scenario-based practical assessments.
+It depends on the course.
+Most require each learner to pass a summative theory multiple-choice-question paper and a series of skill stations and scenario-based practical assessments.

 bottom of page